Council Approved Dropped Kerb Contractors

 You will need to reduce five kerb sections for an average driveway.
 If the Council is the owner of the road or footpath, you will need permission from the Council.
 The Council may deny permission for any reason, be it as a roads or planning authority, but also both.

-Dropped kerb refers to the area where the vehicle crosses the road from the property’s front.
+A dropped kerb is a sloped area that the vehicle crosses between the road and the property’s front.
 Often it is a driveway with a dropped kerb.

 An obstruction is defined as a vehicle that is parked fully or partially on a dropped kerb.
 Local authorities or the police can enforce the violation.
-As absurd as it might sound, you can receive a PCN to park across your own dropped-kerb.
+Even though it sounds absurd, you may be issued a PCN to park on top of your own dropped curb.

 Parking across a dropping kerb can be a parking contravention that could result in a Penalty-Charge Notice being issued.
 If you park across a dropped curb, you will be charged with an offense unless you have permission.

-Although adding a spot for your car will increase the property’s value, it will depend on where you live.
+Adding a spot for a car will undoubtedly bring extra value to your property, but the amount will naturally depend on whereabouts you live.
 Also, you must apply for a drop kerb to your property.

 At least 10 metres must be between the location of the vehicular access and the entrance to any junction or sharp corner.
 You must ensure that no part of your vehicle is parked on the road or pavement.